Believe it or not…being wealthy is a choice.

 You just can’t save yourself to wealth.

-Instead ethically employing the money of others – you tenants, the government, and the bank – and now you have the ingredients for true wealth creation!
+Instead ethically employ the money of others – your tenants, the government, and the bank – and now you have the ingredients for true wealth creation!

 As I said, you’ll never save your way to wealth.

 Even at any reasonable rate of return, compound interest only has a chance at providing an “adequate” retirement for you when you’re older – and never wealth.